 “Yes, with the little,” she searches for the word.

 “Ladybug.”
 I finish for her, “We have the same one.”

 “It totally works, doesn’t it?
 Skylar hated tummy time, and I was so paranoid that she was going to get a flat spot on her head and need a helmet.”

-“I was the same way with my oldest,” I admited, “But with Joey,” I motioned to my younger daughter, “She had to sleep in a special mattress for three months to reshape her head.
+“I was the same way with Maxine,” I admit, “But with Joey,” I motioned to my youngest, “She had to sleep in a special mattress for three months to reshape her head.
 The poor thing.
 Second child.”

-We laughed again, and I say, “Sorry to interrupt, you were cleaning up after tummy time.”
+We both laughed and I said, “Sorry to interrupt, you were cleaning up after tummy time.”

-“Yeah, I was putting away Skylar’s toys and as I picked up that mirror I looked into it and in the reflection I,” Becca stops, staring at some kids climbing the park’s hill, then quietly says, “I saw a dark shadow figure of a man.
-He was standing over Skylar’s cradle and its like he knew that I saw him and he turned his head to look at me, brought his finger to his lips like he was shushing me, and then sort of darted away into our kitchen.”
+“Yeah, I was putting away Skylar’s toys and as I picked up that mirror I looked into it and in the reflection I-” Becca stopped, staring at some kids climbing the park’s hill.
+Then she took a deep breath and said quietly, “I saw a dark shadow figure of a man.
+He was standing over Skylar’s cradle and even though I had my back to him it was like he knew that I saw him.
+He turned his head towards me, brought his finger to his lips, and then sort of darted away into our kitchen.”